Cédric Tousch

-Cédric Tousch (born 29 May 1989) is a retired French kickboxer and Nak Muay.
+Cédric Tousch (born 29 May 1989) is a French kickboxer and Nak Muay.
 He is the former WBC Muaythai World Light Heavyweight champion and the former WAKO World Light Heavyweight K-1 champion.

 He is also the former WMC and ICO European Light Heavyweight champion, as well as the FFSCDA champion.

 Martial arts career

 In March 2015 Tousch fought a rematch with Djibril Ehouo, with the WMC European belt on the line.
 Toushch won the belt after five rounds, through a unanimous decision.
 Winning the continental title allowed Toush to fight Malyck Tavares for the WBC Muaythai World Light Heavyweight title.
 He won the fight by a unanimous decision.

 This fight gained Tousch notoriety in the kickboxing world and earned him a chance to fight with Glory.
 In his sole appearance with the organization he fought Cyril Benzaquen during Glory 28, winning the fight by a unanimous decision.
 In his next fight he would again win a unanimous decision, this time against Khalid El Bakouri during King Of The Ring 5.

 Following this streak, Tousch was given a chance to fight Gabriele Casella for the WAKO K-1 Light Heavyweight title.
 Casella was forced to withdraw from the fight and was replaced by Aleksandar Petrov.
 Tousch won the fight by a unanimous decision.

 After this he fought his sole fight with Kunlun Fight.
 He faced Dmitry Valent during Kunlun Fight 51.
 Tousch lost for the second time in his professional career, dropping a decision.

 His last professional bout was a title defense of the WBC Muaythai belt.
 He won a unanimous decision over Aydin Tuncay, ending his career on a win.